paradime-io/paradime-dbt-movie-challenge/README.md

 - `viewer_vote_count = 0.5`
 - `revenue = 0.4`

 Above weights are assigned according to the subjective importance of each metric.
-IMDB and Viewer votes are populated for most of the data and a very well accepted and popular success indicator, that is why they have higher weights.
+IMDB and viewer votes are populated for most of the data and a very well accepted and popular success indicator, that is why they have higher weights.
-Combined rotten tomato rating is a good indicator as well and in fact most of the time could be more stricter than IMDB but we don't have good data coverage for this one.
+The combined rotten tomato rating is a good indicator as well and in fact most of the time could be more stricter than IMDB but we don't have good data coverage for this one.
 Hence, the lower weight.
 There are a lot of nulls for revenue in the dataset so the weight of this one is kept low.

-## Visualizations
+## **Visualizations**

 ### Getting to know the dataset
 Here we present the overview of the values we have in the analysed dataset.